mozilla/meao/_posts/2017-03-03-bedrock-code-to-production.md

 ### A/B testing

-For A/B testing bedrock has two options available, [Traffic Cop](http://bedrock.readthedocs.io/en/latest/mozilla-traffic-cop.html) and [Optimizely](https://www.optimizely.com/).
+For A/B testing bedrock has two options available, [Traffic Cop](https://github.com/mozilla/trafficcop/) and [Optimizely](https://www.optimizely.com/).
 [Jon](https://github.com/jpetto/) wrote a great blog post on the pros and cons of using each solution so we won't repeat them here.
 You should [go read it]({{ site.baseurl }}/2017/01/16/traffic-cop/).

 ### Analytics

 Analytics on bedrock are provided using [Google Tag Manager](https://www.google.com/analytics/tag-manager/) (GTM).
-Most of bedrocks shared components and pages are pre-built for analytics using common [event handlers and data attributes](http://bedrock.readthedocs.io/en/latest/analytics.html#gtm-listeners-data-attributes).
+Most of bedrock's shared components and pages are pre-built for analytics using common [event handlers and data attributes](http://bedrock.readthedocs.io/en/latest/analytics.html#gtm-listeners-data-attributes).
 We can also create and fire [custom events](http://bedrock.readthedocs.io/en/latest/analytics.html#datalayer-push-example) as required.

 GTM on bedrock is implemented in such a way that it respects DNT, and user experiences should not break if tracking protection or content blocking software is installed.

-## Feature toggling
+### Feature toggling

 Product deployments are easier than ever for bedrock, but they're not and likely will never be without risk.
 There is also much that could go wrong (at AWS or any of our networks) that could prevent a production deployment from being successful or timely.